-- i) Governance: In partnership with MUK, the project will: i) conduct a 5-day training workshop on best practices in organizational governance in the first year; and ii) convene a 5-day refresher course for ExCom and operational staff at the mid-term to reinforce and deepen skills and best practices learned in the first course. - ii) Managerial competence: The project will: i) implement a 5-day business management training for ExCom and operational staff that will cover supply chain, inventory (raw material and finished products), finance and audit, and human resources management; and ii) a 5-day training workshop on marketing covering marketing, market intelligence, negotiation strategies, and product promotion.
-The course will be repeated at the midterm. iii) Technical capacity: The project will conduct a 5-day training workshop on good agricultural practices (GAP) and compliance with industry standards (good manufacturing practices, hazard analysis and critical control points, Uganda National Bureau of Standards UNBS).
+i) Governance: In partnership with MUK and/or business organizations with proven record in building capacity of agribusiness entities and start-ups, the project will: i) conduct a 5-day hands-on/practical training event on best practices in organizational governance in the first year; and ii) convene a 5-day refresher course for ExCom and operational staff at the mid-term to reinforce and deepen skills and best practices learned in the first course. ii) Managerial competence: The project will: i) implement a 5-day business management training for ExCom and operational staff that will cover supply chain, inventory (raw material and finished products), finance and audit, and human resources management; and ii) a 5-day practical training event on marketing covering marketing, market intelligence, negotiation strategies, and product promotion.
+The course will be repeated at the midterm.

+iii) Technical capacity: The project will conduct a 5-day training workshop on good agricultural practices (GAP) and compliance with industry standards (good manufacturing practices, hazard analysis and critical control points, Uganda National Bureau of Standards - UNBS).
 The training events will be repeated at the midterm.